bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 a.
 Where is closure used in this code?
 How can you tell?

-  The closure is dansRoll() as it's calling what is inside of the function's scope.
+  The closure is dansRoll() as it's invoking a function with variable that are not defined in it's scope.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?